-For a whole family, it is therefore advisable to move well in advance to organise everything.
+For a whole family, it is, therefore, advisable to move well in advance to organize everything.

 Finally, it must be demonstrated that the household has enough money to support itself and that the intention of the move is to study and work.

-We do not wish to discourage the dream for those wanting to move to Australia with their family.
-Instead we want to make them aware of all the possible problems that they may encounter and help them prepare themselves as well as possible to accomplish their dream.
+We do not wish to discourage the dream of those wanting to move to Australia with their family.
+Instead, we want to make them aware of all the possible problems that they may encounter and help them prepare themselves as well as possible to accomplish their dream.